 Existing Collaboratives: Each educational collaborative in existence as of March 2, 2012 shall amend its collaborative agreement to comply with the provisions of M.G.L. c.
 40, § 4E and 603 CMR 50.00.
 The process for amending the collaborative agreement shall comply with the provisions of the existing collaborative agreement, provided, however, that the amended collaborative agreement must be approved by all of the member districts.
 The amended collaborative agreement must be submitted to the Department for approval no later than March 4, 2013.
 An educational collaborative in existence as of March 2, 2012 that submits its amended collaborative agreement to the Department in accordance with this section may continue operating under its existing agreement until the Board approves the amended agreement in accordance with 603 CMR 50.03(6).

 New Collaborative Agreements: No new educational collaborative may operate until the collaborative agreement created in accordance with M.G.L. c.
 40, § 4E and 603 CMR 50.03 is approved by all of the member districts and the Board, upon recommendation of the Commissioner.
-A collaborative agreement shall be effective on July 1 of any fiscal year, provided that all requisite approvals, including the Board’s approval, shall be obtained no later than the preceding March 31.
-Member districts shall not delegate the approval of a collaborative agreement to any other person or entity.
+A collaborative agreement shall be effective on July 1 of any fiscal year, provided that all requisite approvals, including the Board’s approval, shall be obtained no later than the preceding April 30.

 Amending a Collaborative Agreement:

-All amendments to collaborative agreements shall be approved by the member districts in accordance with the collaborative agreement and comply with 603 CMR 50.03(5) and (6).
+All amendments to collaborative agreements shall be approved by the member districts in accordance with the collaborative agreement and shall comply with 603 CMR 50.03(5) and (6).

 All amendments for the admission and withdrawal of member districts shall comply with the following timeline.